-The business community in this country has a massive role to play in terms of fighting poverty and climate change, and we are looking to engage with corporate leaders across the island to drive positive change both within and beyond the workplace.
+Ireland’s business community has a huge role to play, and together with Irish Aid, Concern Worldwide is engaging with corporate leaders across the island to drive positive change both within and beyond the workplace.

-The Global Goals, also known as the 17 Sustainable Development Goals (SDGs), is a list of goals set by the United Nations in 2015 with a view to tackling poverty and inequality, while protecting our planet from climate change, within 15 years.
+The 17 Global Goals, also known as the Sustainable Development Goals (SDGs), aim to tackle poverty and inequality, while protecting our planet from climate change.

-The aim of the Global Goals Business Conversations is to look at how business can contribute to Ireland achieving those SDGs, as well as exploring the supports and/or policies that businesses would like to see implemented by the Irish Government to help them do that.
+The aim of the Global Goals Business Conversations is to engage the business community on their role in achieving the goals, look at actions being taken by businesses and actions they can take.
+We will also explore the barriers to action and the supports and/or policies that businesses would like to see implemented by the Irish Government to help them do that.

-With this in mind, Concern is seeking to join up with industry groups who are interested in giving their members the opportunity to contribute to Ireland’s sustainability, while creating their own action plans in terms of reaching the SDGs.
+Concern is partnering with industry groups who wish to give their members the opportunity to contribute to Ireland’s sustainability, while creating their own action plans in terms of reaching the SDGs.

-This will take the form of round table discussions and/or workshops, which we can facilitate nationwide across a variety of business sectors and business sizes, in a private setting under Chatham House rules.
+While the COVID-19 restrictions continue this will take the form of online discussions and/or workshops, which we can facilitate across a variety of business sectors and business sizes, under Chatham House rules.

 Depending on the group and level of engagement with the goals, the ‘conversations’ may be delivered in two different formats:

-The contribution of these businesses will form part of a University of Limerick report to government at the end of the project, which is similar to a parallel Concern project around the 17 SDGs with the community sector called Project Us.
+The input of participating businesses will form part of a University of Limerick report to government at the end of the project, alongside a report from a parallel Concern project engaging the community sector and public on the 17 SDGs called Project Us.

 If you're involved in the corporate sector and would like to become part of the conversation around the Sustainable Development Goals, please get in touch with us using the link below.